zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/non-linear-workday.md

     1. increased results over time
 - Choose a recording system that works for you: notepad, sticky notes, Mac reminders, GitLab issues, etc.
 - Each day, choose what needs to get done today and decide what can be punted to future days/months
 - Other things will come up outside of your 3 tasks.
 When they do, write them down on a `next` or `future` card.
-Write them down so you can take remove the pressure of having to remember these tasks.
+Write them down so you can remove the pressure of having to remember these tasks.
 - Adapt this system to meet your own needs

 ## GitLab Knowledge Assessment: Non-Linear Workday